jsanchez2388/Database-Design/readme.txt

                 and searching for an item by category

 Abigail Macias
              - Step 4: Implemented the database initialization
+             - Video Demo and Upload

 Arfan Myint
                 - Implemented the search functionality for the database